Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 .. dropdown:: Capturing |Pokemobs|
     :animate: fade-in-slide-down
+    :icon: dot

     To capture the |pokemob| of the raid we need two factors:

-    /1.
-The |pokemob| needs to be extremely low on health.
+    1. The |pokemob| needs to be extremely low on health.
-    /2.
-You need to use the Dynamax Cube to capture.
+    2. You need to use the Dynamax Cube to capture.

     .. image:: ../_images/legends_wiki/dynamax_ball.png
         :alt: Dynamax Cube